segmentio/segment-docs/src/connections/functions/insert-functions.md

 The default source code template includes handlers for all event types.
 You don't need to implement all of them - just use the ones you need, and skip the ones you don't.

 > info ""
-> Removing the handler for a specific event type will result in the events of that type being blocked from arriving at their destination.
+> Removing the handler for a specific event type results in blocking the events of that type from arriving at their destination.

 Insert functions can define handlers for each message type in the [Segment spec](/docs/connections/spec/):